sprakash/report/index.md

 The document covers onboarding, curriculum, lecutres and suggestions.

-> Please note, that mine was a longer cohort and therefore, my reflections are definitely impacted by this.
+> Please note, that mine was a longer cohort than the usual 11 weeks and therefore, my reflections are definitely impacted by this.

 ### 1. Onboarding
 -----